dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 * ASTRAL only estimates branch lengths for internal branches.
 * Branch lengths are in coalescent units and are a direct measure of the amount of discordance in the gene trees.
 As such, they are prone to underestimation because of statistical noise in gene tree estimation.
-* Branch support values measure the support for a quadripartition (the four clusters around a branch) and not the bipartition, as is commonly done.

 <a name="figtree"></a>
 ## [Reading and visualizing tree files](#figtree)